Home > Country

 OVERVIEW: The Maritime and Port Authority of Singapore (MPA) issues Port Marine Circulars; MPA is the statutory Port Authority responsible to the Ministry of Transport for managing vessel movements and monitoring navigational safety and the marine environment in the port.
 Listed below is a selection of those that fall into the categories used in Guide to Port Entry .
 Masters, owners and interested parties are recommended to familiarise themselves with the contents of these Notices and others published on the Authority's website.

-All Notices can be viewed or downloaded at www.mpa.gov.sg/
+All Notices can be viewed or downloaded at www.mpa.gov.sg/regulations-advisory

-DOCUMENTS: DigitalPORT@SG streamlines vessel, immigration and port health clearances across multiple agencies into a single application by consolidating 16 separate forms.
+DOCUMENTS: DigitalPORT: DigitalPORT@SG streamlines vessel, immigration and port health clearances across multiple agencies into a single application by consolidating 16 separate forms.
 Shipmasters and ship agents can now submit, track and receive approval for arriving and departing ships through the portal.
 Access to digitalPORT@SG is for registered users at digitalport.mpa.gov.sg/

-Vessels can order services and facilities provided by the PSA Corporation and submit trade documents to various trade agencies and authorities.
+PORTNET: Vessels can order services and facilities provided by the PSA Corporation and submit trade documents to various trade agencies and authorities.

-No. 10 (01-04-2005).
+Port Circulars: No. 10 (01-04-2005).
 Boarding of Vessels by Security Teams.

 No. 17 (29-06-2004).
 Declaration of IMO Security Level.